facundolaffont/.zshrc/README.md

-# zshrc
+# Next
-Config file for Zsh shell.

-## Next
+## .zshrc
-+ Make Java section optional, so as to be executed only if JDK is installed.
++ .Make Java section optional, so as to be executed only if JDK is installed.